Phenylpiracetam (Phenotropil / Carphedon)

 Dopamine reuptake inhibition (stimulant mechanism)

 Phenylpiracetam inhibits dopamine reuptake — distinguishing it from other racetams.
-Mechanism for stimulant effects, motivation enhancement, and athletic performance benefits that led to WADA ban.
-Sommer 2014 showed (R)-enantiomer (MRZ-9547) significantly increases progressive ratio responding in rats — indicating motivation enhancement.
+This is the mechanism for stimulant effects, motivation enhancement, and athletic performance benefits that led to the WADA ban.
+The (R)-enantiomer significantly increases progressive ratio responding in rats, indicating motivation enhancement.

 2